Are You Walking All Wrong? Here's What You Should Be Doing

 When we lean backward to walk forward, we fail to engage essential core muscles that should be involved with every step and we don’t take advantage of the propulsive nature of gravity.

-If you take the lower body back and hinge the upper body slightly forward it is fairly easy to correct the tendency to lean backward.
+If you take the lower body back and hinge the upper body slightly forward to align with the pelvis it is fairly easy to correct the tendency to lean backward.
+You want to have proper alignment of ears over shoulders over hips.

 3. Alternate your arms and legs.